 The game has you guiding Lemmings across each level to the exit, using a range of skills that are limited to a fixed number of uses.
 And that’s it, easy to pick up, with a good learning curve.

 That is the beauty of this game, the perfect balance of challenge and fun with excellent visuals and music to entertain you.
-Lemmings is a classic and one of the best Amiga games without a doubt.
+Lemmings is a timeless classic.

 2. Speedball 2: Brutal Deluxe – 1990